Komal-Sharma03/ELU_ossfolio/CONTRIBUTING.md

 ## Questions?

-Open a [Discussion](../../discussions) rather than an issue for general questions.
-Issues are for bugs and feature requests — discussions are for everything else.
+If you have any doubts, feel free to reach out.
+Open a [Discussion](../../discussions) for general questions, or ping once on [LinkedIn](https://www.linkedin.com/in/prodhoshvs/).
+Please keep it to one message and give some time for a response before following up.